 Day 1: Arrival day and beach chilling

-- You’re probably arriving at Maui’s airport in the afternoon or evening.
+Depending on where you’re coming from, you’ll likely arrive at Maui’s airport in Kahului in the afternoon or evening.
 Pick up your rental car, drive to your hotel, and use all those relaxation-after-a-long-flight life hacks you picked up from Die Hard (fists with your toes- IYKYK).

-Some beach recommendations depending on where you’re staying:
+Some beach recommendations depending on where you’re staying on Maui:

 - Pāʻia: Kaulahao Beach (it’s an awesome spot to see turtles!)